apapoudakis/film_edit_detection/README.md

 ## Shot Boundary Detection

 Predict the transitions of a given video file using the deepSBD [1] network (based on the C3D [2]).
-The results are saved on a json file at the output path.
+Model checkpoints can be found [here](https://drive.google.com/file/d/1Rd7ij3o9pD0UpAQdfLJIkFVeoOdC1n3Y/view?usp=sharing).The results are saved on a json file at the output path.

 ```
 python3 main.py [-h] video_path output_path